Tour Championship (snooker): History

 The 2020 Tour Championship was moved in both date and location due to the COVID-19 pandemic.
 Matches were also shortened with all matches being either best-of-17 or best-of-19 frame matches.
 It was originally organised to be played from 17 to 22 March 2020 but on the morning of the first day, it was postponed.
 On 5 June 2020, the tournament was rescheduled to be held between 20 and 26 June 2020 and moved to a different venue, the Marshall Arena in Milton Keynes, England.
 Due to the pandemic, Ding Junhui was unable to participate, and was replaced by Stephen Maguire.
 Maguire reached the final, where he defeated Mark Allen 10–6 in the final, to win his first ranking title since the 2013 Welsh Open.

 The 2021 event was also held with no live audience but was held at the Celtic Manor Resort in Newport, Wales with all matches as the best-of-19 frames.
 Defending champion Maguire did not qualify for the event, having not scored enough ranking points during the season.
 The final was between the two players who contested the 2019 event, Robertson and O'Sullivan.
 Robertson won the event with a 10–4 win in the final.
 O'Sullivan commented he could not compete with Robertson's performance, saying "I've never seen anyone play as well as that."

-As of the 2022–23 snooker season, the tournament, along with the other tournaments in the Players Series, is sponsored by Duelbits.
+The tournament, along with the other tournaments in the Players Series, was sponsored by Duelbits in 2023.
+Johnstone's Paint sponsored the 2024 event.